microsoft/IF-MCP-Server-for-Microsoft-Teams/docs/teams-app-registration.md

 ## 2. Create App Icons

 Teams requires two icon files in the `TeamsAppManifest` folder.
-Two sample images have been provided, but if you'd like to create your own, here are the requirements:
+Two sample images have been provided, but if you'd like to create your own, their requirements are below.
+Simply replace the sample images with your own.

 ### color.png (192x192 pixels)
 - Full-color icon